Puppy Import (Prohibition) Bill

 Overview

-This bill aims to prohibit the import of puppies under six months old into Great Britain.
-Exceptions may be made under strict conditions relating to non-commercial purposes, compliance with health and documentary requirements, and evidence that the ban would risk the puppy's welfare.
-Breaching the prohibition carries significant penalties.
+This bill aims to ban the import of puppies under six months old into Great Britain to combat the cruel puppy smuggling trade.
+Exceptions may be made under strict conditions for non-commercial imports where the puppy's welfare would be at serious risk if the import were prohibited.

 Description

-The Puppy Import (Prohibition) Bill makes it a criminal offence to import a puppy (defined as a dog under six months old) into Great Britain.
-This applies to England, Wales, and Scotland.
+The Puppy Import (Prohibition) Bill makes importing puppies under six months old into Great Britain an offence.
+This includes England, Wales, and Scotland.

-The appropriate national authority (Secretary of State for England, Welsh Ministers for Wales, Scottish Ministers for Scotland) can create exceptions through regulations.
-These exceptions require the import to be non-commercial, the puppy to meet all health and documentation standards for entry, and proof that the ban would seriously endanger the puppy's well-being.
+Exceptions: The bill allows for exceptions via regulations created by the appropriate national authority (Secretary of State for England, Welsh Ministers for Wales, and Scottish Ministers for Scotland).
+These exceptions require the import to be non-commercial, the puppy to meet health and documentary requirements, and evidence that prohibiting the import would seriously endanger the puppy's welfare.

 Government Spending